snehasquasher/Curio-Chatbot/README.md

       pages.map((page) => prepareDocument(page, splitter))
     );

-    // Create Pinecone index if it does not exist await createIndexIfNotExists(pinecone!, indexName, 1536);
+    // Create Pinecone index if it does not exist (in free plan on pinecone you can only make one index) await createIndexIfNotExists(pinecone!, indexName, 1536);
     const index = pinecone && pinecone.Index(indexName);